Where’s The Bin?

 And then, after weeks of confusion, full up bins and fed up residents, a conclusion was come to; the bin men just could not find the bins in order to empty them.

-Despite the fact that the council had been able to empty the bins previously, when they had been stored in the same place, a new recycling regime seems to be the culprit behind the confusion.
-These bins were intended to be taken out to the roadside for collection, but since the regular wheelie bins were always kept in the store, even on collection days, none of the residents realised that a change had come about.
+Despite the fact that the council had been able to empty them previously.
+When they had been stored in the same place, a new recycling regime seems to be the culprit behind the confusion.
+These bins were intended to be taken out to the roadside for collection.
+But since the regular wheelie bins were always kept in the store, even on collection days.
+None of the residents realised that a change had come about.
 And the rubbish collectors had no idea they were meant to find the rubbish anywhere other than by the roadside.

 A lack of communication?
 It seems so.
 But the residents are still upset about it.
-Since they are all retired and therefore older, and since many of them are unable to take the bins out to where the council has now asked them to be taken for collection due to frail health, the problem may still persist.
+Since they are all retired and therefore older.
+Since many of them are unable to take the bins out to where the council has now asked them to be taken for collection due to frail health, the problem may still persist.

 In the meantime, staff and carers are attempting to help out where they can.
 Let’s hope the residents of this particular block of flats sees an end to this problem very soon.